-Patrick L. O’Toole is editorial director and publisher of Professional Builder, a 77-year-old publication that is read by 112,000 builders each month.
-In this capacity, he is also responsible for the editorial direction of Professional Remodeler magazine and HousingZone.com.
+Patrick L. O’Toole is the former editorial director and publisher of Professional Builder, a 77-year-old publication that is read by 112,000 builders each month.
 Previously, O’Toole served as editor and publisher of Qualified Remodeler magazine.
 He started his career as a reporter for the Associated Press in Chicago.
 He holds a B.A. from Miami University and a masters degree in journalism from Columbia College.

 The volume of technology news from the Consumer Electronics Show held last month in Las Vegas was enormous.

 Business often is equated to card games like poker, where minimum bets are required so a player can keep a seat at the table.

 New projections from Freddie Mac suggest a sea-change in housing in 2014.